Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.06.07 (BR)
+- New Main Settings UI with Guide and all options' tool features.

 2023.06.06 (BR)
 - Fixed AI-Guide not immediately updated when changing "Show all AIs"
 - Fixed button missing description.